influxdata/telegraf/plugins/inputs/sql/README.md

 ```

 ## Getting started :
 First you need to grant read/select privileges on queried tables to the database user you use for the connection

+### Non pure go drivers
 For some not pure go drivers you may need external shared libraries and environment variables: look at sql driver implementation site
 For instance using oracle driver on rh linux you need to install oracle-instantclient12.2-basic-12.2.0.1.0-1.x86_64.rpm package and set
 ```
 export ORACLE_HOME=/usr/lib/oracle/12.2/client64
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$ORACLE_HOME/lib
 ```
+Actually the dependencies to all those drivers (oracle,db2,sap) are commented in the sql.go source.
+You can enable it, just remove the comment and perform a 'go get <driver git url>' and recompile telegraf

 ## Configuration: